LulinZhang/MicMacTiePHistoP/README.md

 ```
 mm3d MergeHomol "Homol_1971-Ratafia|Homol-SuperGlue-3DRANSAC-CrossCorrelation-W10-dat" Homol_Merged-SuperGlue
 ```

+### Merge roughly co-registered orientations
+The roughly co-registered orientations of epoch 1971 are stored in folder "Ori-1971_CoReg_SuperGlue", we use the following command to copy them into the folder "Ori-2014" in order to combine the orientations of 2 epochs:

+'''
+cp -r Ori-1971_CoReg_SuperGlue/.
+Ori-2014/
+'''

+The merged folder "Ori-2014" serves as intial orientations for the next step of "bundle adjustment".

 ### Run bundle adjustment

 Now it is time to run BA with the command "Campari".